aderno64/profilarr-database/README.md

 - You will get high-quality, WEB-DL files.
 - You can expect fallback to WEB-Rip, Bluray and HDTV if WEB-DL is unavailable.
 - You can expect to grab a media file from any available resolution.

-## Anime
-These profiles are based on the TRaSH Guides Anime profile structure.
-Currently, we are only developing a 1080p profile.

-Using these profiles:
-- You will get a media file between a quality of SDTV - 1080p Remux
-- You will be preferring Dual Audio media (ie including English along with original language)